AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 			 self previousLayer backwardPropagateError ].
 ```

 The method `backwardPropagateError:` takes as argument the expected output values.
-It then computes the error for each neuron in the output layers and call the method `adjustDeltaWith:`.
+It computes the error for each neuron in the output layers and call the method `adjustDeltaWith:`.
 We will soon see this method.

 Once the neuron in the output layer have their delta value adjusted, previous layers have to be recursively updated.
 The method `backwardPropagateError` exactly implements this behavior: